nephics/euvat-json-api/README.md

     http://127.0.0.1:8040/SE502070882101?no_cache=true

+## Support

+Support for the software can be provided on a commercial basis, please see [www.nephics.com](https://www.nephics.com) for contact information.

 ## Copyright and License

 euvat-json-api - JSON API for European VAT number validation
-Copyright (c) 2010-2015 Nephics AB, Jacob Söndergaard.
+Copyright (c) 2010-2017 Nephics AB
 Licensed under the Apache License, Version 2.0

 Source code available at <a href="https://github.com/nephics/euvat-json-api">https://github.com/nephics/euvat-json-api</a>.